 2. Ask if your high school participates in the Expanded Options Program.
 Participating high schools may be able to pay for some of your expenses through this program.

 3. Complete the Simultaneous Enrollment Permission Form with parent/s and high school counselor or principal.

-4. Complete the COMPASS at your high school or Clatsop Community College.
+4. Complete the ACCUPLACER at your high school or Clatsop Community College.

 5. Meet with your high school counselor to identify appropriate classes & learn about the registration process.

 6. If applicable, make payment arrangement before the end of the first week of class to avoid a late fee.

 Spring Term 2016: March 1 - June 10